discernus/research/mlkmx/experiment.md

 ### E3: Success Orientation Analysis

-Malcolm X's discourse is expected to show more evidence of envy patterns (resentment toward white success, zero-sum thinking) while MLK's discourse is expected to demonstrate more evidence of compersion (celebration of others' achievements, abundance mindset).
+Malcolm X's discourse is expected to show more evidence of envy patterns (resentment toward white success, zero-sum thinking) while MLK's discourse is expected to demonstrate more evidence of mudita (celebration of others' achievements, abundance mindset).

 ### E4: Relational Climate Analysis